JianyuanXiao/SymPIC/README.md

 STDLIB=../stdlib.scm mpirun -n 4 ../sympic x_ebw.ss

 three files (tmpEB tmpEN and tmpJ) will be generated.
-We can use the matplotlib to show the spectrum of the electromagnetic field.
+We can use the matplotlib to show the spectrum of the X and EBW.

+execfile("../cgapsio/pygapsio.py")

 Ey_field=reshape(GAPS_IO_Load("tmpEB"),[512,2,512,3])[:,0,:,1]